Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

 ### F: Transaction Data Update

 A transaction is valid if another transaction that is identical except for fixing an older mutator set hash or timestamp, was valid.
-Specifically, the program The program `TransactionDataUpdate :: (transaction_kernel_mast_hash : Digest) ⟶ ∅` verifies the update of transaction data as follows:
+Specifically, the program `TransactionDataUpdate :: (transaction_kernel_mast_hash : Digest) ⟶ ∅` verifies the update of transaction data as follows:
  - divine `tx : TransactionKernel`
  - verify `tx` with some divined proof
  - create a new `TransactionKernel` object `kernel`